-- Very affordable industrial land at between R20.00/m2 to R100.00/m2 - Serviced stands available. - Locality within the GCR and for exports to other regions and countries.
+- Very affordable industrial land at between R20.00/m2 to R100.00/m2

+- Serviced stands available.

+- Locality within the GCR and for export

-- Develop bio-energy industrial park opportunity at Carletonville Ext 14 adjacent to unutilised agricultural land belonging to the FWRDWA (A). - Link Oberholzer and Carletonville industrial nodes through the "Bloubos" and create new warehousing and light industry development with rail access by accessing mine railway line (A). - Develop the N12 or West Driefontein-West Wits proposed node as a logistics node and mining supplier park to serve the mining industry in the region as well as the Platinum, Northern Cape and SADC mining regions (B). - Develop infrastructure at Losberg (C).
+- Develop bio-energy industrial park opportunity at Carletonville Ext 14 adjacent to unutilised agricultural land belonging to the FWRDWA (A). - Link Oberholzer and Carletonville industrial nodes through the "Bloubos" and create new warehousing and light industry development with rail access by accessing mine railway line (A). - Develop the N12 or West Driefontein-West Wits proposed node as a logistics node and mining supplier park to serve the mining industry in the region as well as the Platinum, Northern Cape and SADC mining regions (B). - Light industrial between Fochville and Kokosi (C) - Develop infrastructure at Losberg (D). - Welverdiend:Mixed use,including light industrial (E)